CentaurusInfra/arktos/docs/design-proposals/apiserver/multi-tenancy.md

 Kubernetes provides a solution for automating deployment, scaling, and operations of application containers across clusters of hosts.
 However, it does not have support multi-tenancy.
 There is no explicit “tenant” concept in the system, and there is no resource isolation, usage isolation or performance isolation for different tenants.

-Alkaid is evolved from Kubernetes but designed for public cloud.
+Arktos is evolved from Kubernetes but designed for public cloud.
 For a cluster management system supporting public cloud workloads, multi-tenancy is a fundamental requirement.
-This design document proposes works need to be done to support multi-tenancy for Alkaid.
+This design document proposes works need to be done to support multi-tenancy for Arktos.

 ## Hard Multi-Tenancy Model